tonyx/safeTodoEvents/README.md

 * 2) run commands, generating the corresponding event and storing them.
 * 3) create snapshots

 * EventSourcing.fs: defines abstractions based on interfaces, generics, constraints.
-Particularly, any aggregate (the Todos.fs class in my case), which is basically a coherent and consistent part of your domain, must implement the Root interface and must implement the related Evolve member by calling the evolve function defined in this module.
+Specifically, any aggregate (the Todos.fs class in my case) - which is basically a coherent and consistent part of your domain - must implement the Root interface and must implement the related __Evolve__ member by calling the _evolve_ function defined in this module.
 There is also need to define events in the same module where you define your Root class.
-The member of the aggregate that "changes" must work in a functional style.
-I.e. Adding a Todo will end up in returning a copy of the Todos itself including the new todo.
+The member of the aggregate must work in a functional style.
+For instance the _AddTodo_ member must return a copy of the Todos itself including the new todo.

 * Boilerplate code is essentially based on:
-* 1.  defining events that are Union based, implementing  the Processable interface wrapping member defined in the aggregate (as in Todos.fs)
+* 1.  defining events that discriminated Unions and implement the Processable interface, to wrapper the respective members defined in the aggregate (as in Todos.fs that includes both the aggregate and the events)
-* 2.  defining Commands that implements the Executable<> interface and that are wrapper of the events, as in the Commands.fs file
+* 2.  defining _Commands_ that implements the _Executable_ interface and that returns events, as in the Commands.fs file
 * 3. In App.fs file there is another wrapper (!) that exposes the logic of the commands in a way that they can be called in a "atomic" (i.e. transactional) way.
+In this way I think we ensure that the integrity of the  context of the execution of any command that returns events, is preserved: if the command returns events that will not end up in an error, then the event that are stored will not generate errors.
+The Events, if stored, should never return error, but anyway I made them returning _Result_ just in case.

  There is also the logic for creating snapshots according to an interval policy (i.e. each ten events stored, a snapshot is stored as well).
+Events aimed to "change" the aggregate must be applied in a transactional way to maintain consistency.
+The events cannot return Error, but they are not supposed to. j

 Other "dispatching" logic are part of the way the original SAFE example. (i.e. ITodos interface and implementation)